bhklab/med-imagetools/src/imgtools/coretypes/Mask_VectorMask.md

         ...

     def to_sparsemask(self) -> Mask:
-        """Convert to a single binary mask with the argmax of the vector mask."""
+    """Convert to a single binary mask by resolving overlaps with the highest-index label."""
         ...

     def to_label_image(self) -> Mask: